How to Find Peace of Mind in a Chaotic World

 And before we get too far ahead, the first step always is to acknowledge where you are and begin from there.

-If it's clear you require therapy, jump into it.
+If it's clear you're riddled with self consciousness and require therapy, jump into it.
 If you're knee high in debt – face that beast first.

 Do make sure you take stock of your present situation, before making any big plans.